Tiledesk/.github/profile/README.md

 Tiledesk isn’t just another AI tool.
 It’s your open-core **Agentic-AI Operating System** for building scalable, customizable AI applications.

 At its core, Tiledesk is a full-stack AI architecture designed to scale.
-It’s built on market-proven open-source technologies: MongoDB for data storage, RabbitMQ/MQTT as the messaging engine, Redis for caching and synchronization, Qdrant for vector storage, support for vLLM/Ollama for your open source LLMs.
+It’s built on market-proven open-source technologies: MongoDB for data storage, RabbitMQ/MQTT as the messaging engine, Redis for caching and synchronization, Qdrant for vector storage, vLLM/Ollama for your open source LLMs.
 Ready to be deployed on your Kubernates cluster.

 With Tiledesk, you can deploy your Company's private AI infrastructure directly in your data center—completely disconnected from the internet.
 Out of the box, it comes packed with pre-built services such as no-code automation workflows, native RAGs for Information Retrieval, self-learning, Human-in-the-Loop, extension points, APIs, and much more.